12 Fireplace Restoration Ideas That Will Revive Any Home

 stone fireplace restoration

 Natural stone is a great choice for your fireplace surround.
-Some popular natural stones you can use to restore your fireplace include granite, limestone, marble, quartzite, and slate.
-Natural stone fireplaces provide many benefits.
+Some popular natural stones to restore your fireplace include granite, limestone, marble, quartzite, and slate.

 First, natural stone is durable.
 The stones are excellent conductors of heat and keep the heat in the firebox long after the fire is extinguished.
 Most natural stones are scratch-resistant and will not crack because of exposure to extreme heat.

 Secondly, natural stone is low maintenance.
-To keep a natural stone fireplace clean, you must wipe it with a damp cloth.
+To clean a natural stone fireplace, wipe it with a damp cloth.
+You likely will not need to use cleaning products.

 If soot accumulates and causes discoloration, we recommend contacting an experienced chimney sweep to clean and treat the stone.

-Another benefit of a natural stone fireplace is that it significantly increases the value of your home.
+Finally, another benefit of a natural stone fireplace is that it significantly increases the value of your home.

-Natural stone usually appears as a unique and pricey decoration material mainly when also used in other areas of your home, like countertops and bathrooms.
+Natural stone usually appears as a unique and pricey decoration material, mainly when also used in other areas of your home, like countertops and bathrooms.

 7. Tiled Fireplace